SoftwareAG/cumulocity-weather-forecast-widget/README.md

 ### Runtime Widget Deployment?

 * This widget supports runtime deployment.
-Download the [Runtime Binary](https://github.com/SoftwareAG/cumulocity-weather-forecast-widget/releases/download/1.0.1/weather-forecast-widget_v1.0.1.zip) and follow runtime deployment instructions from [here](https://github.com/SoftwareAG/cumulocity-runtime-widget-loader).
+Download the [Runtime Binary](https://github.com/SoftwareAG/cumulocity-weather-forecast-widget/releases/download/1.0.1/weather-forecast-widget_v1.0.1.zip) and use Application Builder to install your runtime widget.

 ## Quickstart
 This guide will teach you how to add the widget in your existing or new dashboard.

-NOTE: This guide assumes that you have followed the [installation](https://github.com/SoftwareAG/cumulocity-runtime-widget-loader) instructions

 1. Register a new account with [OpenWeather](https://openweathermap.org/)
 2. Verify your openweathermap account by clicking on the email which has been sent to you